maduhaime/collectype/README.md

 CollecType is a modern, type-safe collection utility for TypeScript.
 Effortlessly filter, sort, and transform arrays of any type using a fluent, chainable API.
 Inspired by the Fluent Interface Design Pattern, CollecType brings expressive, readable, and robust data manipulation to your TypeScript projects.

+Its goal: make working with collections as productive and enjoyable as possible, with full type safety and a clean, extensible API.

 ---

 ## Documentation